How To Book

 Simply click on the “Let’s Get Started!” link found on this page.
 Then, send us your request for booking information.

-Include information about your plans for your event and how hiring Hank, Jr. (or someone similar) might be of special interest.
+Include information about your plans for your event and how taking steps to hire Hank, Jr. (or someone similar) might be of special interest.

 If you decide you want to look at other names, simply include your talent-fee budget range and indicate that you want to see who else you might be able to afford with such a budget.
 We can send you a list of names that are affordable and in the style of music you prefer.
 We hope to save you time and frustration!